Scalability in Perception for Autonomous Driving: Waymo Open Dataset: Experiments

 \subsection{Baselines for Object Detection}

 \paragraph{3D LiDAR Detection} To establish a 3D Object Detection baseline, we reimplemented PointPillars~\cite{REF:pointpillars_cvpr2018}, which is a simple and efficient LiDAR-based 3D~detector that first uses a single layer PointNet~\cite{REF:Qi2017PointNetDL} to voxelize the point cloud into the Birds Eye View, followed by a CNN region proposal network~\cite{REF:VoxelNet_CVPR2018}.
 We trained the model on single frame of sensor data with all LiDARs included.
-The dataset enables exciting research directions on models that utilizes sequence of sensor data to achieve better results.

 For vehicles and pedestrians we set the voxel size to 0.33m, the grid range to $[-85\textrm{m}, 85\textrm{m}]$ along the X and Y axes, and $[-3\textrm{m}, 3\textrm{m}]$ along the Z axis.
 This gives us a $512 \times 512$ pixel Birds Eye View (BEV) pseudo-image.
 We use the same convolutional backbone architecture as the original paper \cite{REF:pointpillars_cvpr2018}, with the slight exception that our Vehicle model matches our Pedestrian model in having a stride of 1 for the first convolutional block.
 This decision means both the input and output spatial resolutions of the models are $512 \times 512$ pixels, which increases accuracy at the cost of a more expensive model.
 We define anchor sizes $(l, w, h)$ as $(4.73\textrm{m}, 2.08\textrm{m}, 1.77\textrm{m})$ for vehicles and $(0.9\textrm{m}, 0.86\textrm{m}, 1.71\textrm{m})$ for pedestrians.
 Both vehicles and pedestrians have anchors oriented to $0$ and $\pi/2$ radians.
 To achieve good heading prediction, we used a different rotation loss formulation, using a smooth-L1 loss of the heading residual error, wrapping the result between $[-\pi, \pi]$ with a huber delta $\delta=\frac{1}{9}$.
-We also use dynamic voxelization~\cite{zhou2019end} where every location that has points is voxelized instead of having a fixed number of pillars.

-In addition to the LEVEL definition in section ~\ref{ground_truth_labels}, single frame 3D object detection task ignores all 3D labels without any points and annotate 3D labels that have 5 points (inclusive) as LEVEL\_2.
+In reference to the LEVEL definition in section ~\ref{ground_truth_labels}, we define the difficulty for the single frame 3D object detection task as follows.
+We first ignore all 3D labels without any LiDAR points.
+Next, we assign LEVEL\_2 to examples where either the labeler annotates as hard or if the example has $\leq 5$ LiDAR points.
+Finally, the rest of the examples are assigned to LEVEL\_1.